Trump Media stock price surges after assassination attempt seen as boosting Donald Trump's reelection odds

 Trump's wealth soars after shooting

-Monday morning's jump in Trump Media's shares adds $3.6 billion to its market value, pushing its capitalization to $9.5 billion, according to financial data company FactSet.
-The value of Trump's stake — the former president is the company's largest shareholder, with 114 million shares — ballooned by $2.2 billion, putting his stake at $5.7 billion.
+Monday morning's jump in Trump Media's shares adds about $1.9 billion to its market value, pushing its capitalization to $7.8 billion, according to financial data company FactSet.
+The value of Trump's stake — the former president is the company's largest shareholder, with 114 million shares — ballooned by $1.2 billion, putting his stake at $4.7 billion.

-The surge now gives the fledgling social media company a larger market capitalization than many established businesses, such as U.S. Steel, which booked $4.2 billion in revenue in the first quarter.
+The surge now gives the fledgling social media company a market capitalization that rivals many established businesses, such as U.S. Steel, which booked $4.2 billion in revenue in the first quarter.
 Trump Media, by comparison, had sales of $770,500 in the same period.

 Many of Trump Media's shareholders are small investors who have bought the stock to express their support for the former president.
 For that reason, some Wall Street observers have noted that the company tends to act as a barometer of Trump's reelection odds.